A Streetcar Named Desire Theme of Society and Class

 A Streetcar Named Desire deals with class differences in New Orleans during the 1940s.
-One point of view is that of a fading Southern belle, with outdated ideals about the socially elite and those she considers "beneath" her social rank – like second or third-generation immigrants.
-Contrast this with the opposing, more modern (at the time) point of view that Americans are Americans, and that immigrants are the foundation of the U.S.
+One point of view is that of a fading Southern belle, with outdated ideals about the socially elite and those she considers "beneath" her social rank—like second or third-generation immigrants.
+Contrast this with the opposing, more modern (at the time) point of view that Americans are Americans, and that immigrants are a foundation of the U.S.

 Neither Stella nor Stanley takes class into consideration when regarding their relationship.
 They exist outside class boundaries all together.